-The following specified activities/ works to an item do not require approval under subsection 57(1) if the specified activities/ works are undertaken in accordance with each of the Relevant standards prescribed below.
+The following specified activities/ works to an item do not require approval under subsection 57(1) if the specified activities/ works are undertaken in accordance with each of the relevant standards prescribed below.

-- a) The erection of temporary security fencing, scaffolding, hoardings or surveillance systems to prevent unauthorised access, or to secure public safety. - b) Emergency stabilisation activities/ works necessary to secure safety where a structure or landscape feature (such as a tree) has been irreparably damaged or destabilised and poses a safety risk to its users or the public.
+- a) The erection of temporary security fencing, scaffolding, hoardings or surveillance systems to prevent unauthorised access, or to secure public safety. - b) Emergency stabilisation activities/ works necessary to secure safety where a structure or landscape feature (such as a tree) has been irreparably damaged or destabilised and poses a safety risk to its users or the public. - c) Installing and operating temporary equipment and/or material to prevent water ingress from a weather event.

-- c) Installation and operation of any temporary equipment specified in a) and b) above must not impact on significant fabric (including landscape or archaeological features) and the item's overall heritage significance. - d) Any temporary security fencing, scaffolding, hoardings or surveillance systems must not be erected for more than 180 calendar days (inclusive of setup and pack down).

-- e) No further temporary fencing, scaffolding, hoardings or surveillance may be erected again on the site, under this exemption within a period of 365 calendar days. - f) Work must not permanently change or alter the structure such as the configuration of the floor space, or any architectural or landscape features. - g) Any new penetrations must be: - i. limited in number; and - ii. made through non-significant fabric or mortar joints only. - h) Work must not result in an increase in the floor space of any building or structure.
+- d) Installation and operation of any temporary equipment specified in a) and b) above must not impact on significant fabric (including landscape or archaeological features) and the item's overall heritage significance. - e) Any temporary security fencing, scaffolding, hoardings or surveillance systems must not be erected for more than 180 calendar days (inclusive of setup and pack down). - f) No further temporary fencing, scaffolding, hoardings or surveillance may be erected again on the site, under this exemption within a period of 365 calendar days. - g) Work must not permanently change or alter the structure such as the configuration of the floor space, or any architectural or landscape features. - h) Any new penetrations must be: - i. limited in number; and - ii. made through non-significant fabric or mortar joints only. - i) Work must not result in an increase in the floor space of any building or structure. - j) Installation and operation of any temporary equipment or material specified in "c) of the specified activities/works, must be to minimise damage to significant fabric.